How to Create a Publishing Workflow for Authors in WordPress

 - I will add people to an “Authors” user group.
 Their permissions will be to send content to statuses such as “In Progress”, “Draft”, and “Pending Review”.

-- When an Author has finishd their work, they will move it to “Pending Review”.
+- When an Author has finished their work, they will move it to “Pending Review”.

 - When a post moves to “Pending Review”, the administrators will get notified that post is ready for review.

-- Based on the Content Checklist add-on, a number of things must be done before publishing the post: correct category selected, correct tags added, etc.
+- Based on the PublishPress Checklists, a number of things must be done before publishing the post: correct category selected, correct tags added, etc.